webmastersmith/Rated-G/README.md

 ## FFmpeg Encoding

 - Once the video is cut, the timeline is broken.
 This can cause the audio and video to be out of sync during playback.
 Encoding fixes this.
-- GPU encoding is more than ten times faster than CPU encoding.
-The script is already setup for encoding with Nvidia GPU.
+- GPU encoding is faster than CPU encoding.
+The script is already setup for encoding with a Nvidia GPU.
 If you get errors, find the codec that works for your pc hardware and fix the arguments in the **filterGraphAndEncode** function.

 ```js
 // GPU example